rimonim/statistically-optimal-wordle/README.md

 ``` r
 dictionary_update(guess = unlist(strsplit("treat", "")), answer = unlist(strsplit("boozy", "")), dictionary = answer_dictionary)
 ```
 The output list is 332 words long, beginning with `sissy`, `humph`, and `blush`.
 That's actually not too bad, given that Wordle's list of possible answers (as scraped from their website and represented above as "answer_dictionary") has 2,315 words.
-That's an 85.6% reduction!
+Going from 2,315 possible answers before you start to 332 possible answers after the first guess is an 85.6% reduction!

 This is all fine and lovely, but when we're playing Wordle, we don't know what the solution is.
 It could be `boozy` or `tread` or any of 2,313 others.
 So without knowing ahead of time what the solution is, how good of a guess is `treat`?